Tips and suggestions for celebrating the festival of colours.

 Don’t bring more items with you than necessary.
 Usually, it is best to limit your personal belongings to your phone and a little bit of spending money.
 Keep your belongings in a plastic or waterproof bag to avoid them getting wet.
 If you are bringing a camera, you should also make sure the bag you carry it in is waterproof.

 Holi is a fantastic festival that has quickly become a global phenomenon.
 Going to a Holi celebration in India is a great way to spend time with friends or as a family.
 Kids will be in awe of the vibrant colours, which are spectacular and beautiful and what better way to celebrate another culture and open a child’s mind.
-So, if you’re looking for a great day out on holiday in India, see if you can find an event near you – it will be an adventure for the whole family.
+So, if you’re looking for a great day out on holiday in India, see if you can find an event near you – it will be a fun and unique thing to do with the kids.